 Conor leaves the room, and I know he’s gone to put the nappies in the bucket in the bathroom.
 But he comes back quickly, the nappies still in his hand.
 His face is white and frown sits between his eyes.
 He says nothing, closes the door, puts the nappies on the floor next to Mother’s bed, and goes to sit on his mattress against the far wall of the small room.
 He sits with his back against the cold wall, his head in his hands on his knees, he’s drawn tight against his body.

 Mary and I are quiet.
 We are watching him.
 He doesn’t move or look at us.

 We listen to the sounds coming from the other room.
 Uncle’s voice; loud, demanding.
 Mother’s voice; speaking fast, rising as if she’s trying to defend herself.
 Sounds of a struggle, Mother screaming, something breaking, probably more bottles.
 A rhythmic banging sound and Mother’s low wailing, followed by Uncle’s sudden loud, piercing cry.
 Then, silence.
 Silence for a long time…

-I’m not sure if we are a real family, or not.
-I’m not sure that I like Uncle.
-But at least Mother is awake now, and the horrid, empty feeling in my body is disappearing.
-I don’t want to drink any more milk.
-Mother puts me down next to her on the sofa.
-She picks up her plate.
+I’m not sure if we’re a real family, or not.
+I’m not sure I like Uncle.
+But at least Mother is awake now, and the sicky, empty feeling in my stomach is disappearing.
+I don’t want any more milk.
+Mother puts me down next to her on the sofa and picks up her plate.

 “So, what are you going to do with the older two?”
 Uncle asks.
 “You can’t have them all here.
 I can’t support all of them.
 They’re not mine.
 And you better be right about Lee being mine because if I find out otherwise…”